ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to Vitamin E supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Vitamin E vary significantly in how well your body absorbs and uses them — and Tocotrienols Delta Gamma vs Mixed Tocopherols is one of the most commonly compared pairs.

-Tocotrienols Delta Gamma has a higher bioavailability tier (high (S1 — best tier)) compared to Mixed Tocopherols (good (S2)), meaning more of the active compound reaches the bloodstream per dose unit.
+Tocotrienols Delta Gamma has high absorption compared to Mixed Tocopherols (good absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Tocotrienols Delta Gamma carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Mixed Tocopherols carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist.
+Tocotrienols Delta Gamma shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Mixed Tocopherols shows good absorption and is classified as Secondary Form.

 Dosing Comparison